BodonFerenc/ObfuscateXls/README.md

 Excel is one input format of the free, open source family tree software available at http://freshmeat.sourceforge.net/projects/familytree_cgi/ .
 The expected columns are descried in the documentation and copied below as reference.

+Besides obfuscating, the script also does minor data transformation like replacing 0,1 values of column _gender_ with literals male, female respectively.
+See source code for more information.

 # Usage of the script.
 Run
 ```